-During my roasting frustration I thought back to my early home roasting days.
+During my roasting frustration, I thought back to my early home roasting days.
 It was the summer of 1998 and I was living in St. Petersburg, Florida.
 The coffee there was dreadful.
-Ryan Jacobs came down and gave me a hands on roasting tutorial for my Poppery 2.
+Ryan Jacobs came down and gave me a hands-on roasting tutorial for my Poppery 2.
 That tutorial eventually became the Roast your Own Coffee article.
 Suddenly I had great coffee.

 Fast forward to the present.
 Seattle is nothing like St. Petersburg, Florida.
 There are so many outstanding coffee roasters in the area.
 So I decided not to fight cold weather on my balcony and embrace roasted coffee.
 I stopped home roasting.
-Between Caffe Vita, Victrola, 49th Parallel and Zoka, I had lots of great coffee to keep me warm during the winter.
+Between Caffe Vita, Victrola, 49th Parallel (from Trabant), and Zoka, I had lots of great coffee to keep me warm during the winter.

 The Cold Weather Coffee Comeback

 With no offense intended to the great roasters of Seattle, I found myself missing the one thing I couldn’t guarantee when buying roasted coffee: freshness.
 Now don’t get me wrong, all those roasters sell fresh coffee.
 But after a decade of home roasting, my definition of fresh is different than the consumer of roasted coffee.
 As a home roaster, I’m often throwing out beans that are 7-10 days old.
 If I buy beans from a local roaster that are 5-7 days old already, my freshness window is closing fast.

 I needed to go back out to the balcony and tackle winter.